 Where to Go… To See Animals Up Close

-Summer is the best time of year to get up close and personal to a range of animals.
-Whether it is holding a starfish at Hunstanton, feeding farm animals in Stow Baldolph or watching lambs take their first steps in Snettisham, there is something for every animal lover to enjoy!
+Whether it is holding a starfish at Hunstanton, feeding farm animals in Stow Baldolph or watching lambs take their first steps in Snettisham, there is something for every animal lover to enjoy in west Norfolk!

 Explore the ten spectacular aquarium zones at Hunstanton’s SEALIFE Centre.
 With a wide variety of exhibits and wonderful species in each zone, you are in for a treat at this fun-filled marine aquarium.
 Get close with snakes, lizards and curious critters from the jungle or have a close encounter with the cheeky Humboldt penguins at Penguin Beach.
 With immersive tank displays, interactive themed zones and thousands of marvellous creatures, a mesmerising unwater world awaits you at this coastal treasure.